 Most but not all people who served in the military are eligible for VA health care services.
-Eligibility requirements are determined by laws set forth by the U.S. Congress.
-Every VA medical center has eligibility specialists that review veterans' military service records for things like type of discharge and length of time on active duty to determine eligibility.
-If you are still incarcerated the VA Health Care for Reentry Veterans Program Specialist can help determine your VA health care eligibility and register you for VA health care in anticipation of your release.
-(Please see pages 7 - 9 for more information on how to contact the HCRV Specialist.)
-If you have already been released we encourage you to enroll in the VA health care system as soon as possible.
+Laws set forth by the U.S. Congress determine eligibility requirements.
+Every VA medical center has eligibility specialists that review veterans' military service records for things such as type of discharge and length of time on active duty to determine eligibility.
+Please note that you cannot receive VA healthcare services other than compensation exams while incarcerated.
+If you are still incarcerated the VA Health Care for Re-entry Veterans Program Specialist can help determine your VA health care eligibility and register you for VA health care in anticipation of your release.
+If you have been released, we encourage you to enroll in the VA health care system as soon as possible.
+Please see the veterans' benefits section on page 23.

-New York State is covered by two Veterans Integrated Service Networks (VISN's).
-VISN 2 covers all of Upstate and Western New York, and VISN 3 covers Downstate New York (Hudson Valley, New York City and Long Island).
-Below we have listed the VA medical centers and community based outpatient clinics by area:
+Two Veterans Integrated Service Networks (VISN's) within the VA system cover the State of New York.
+VISN 2 covers Upstate and Western New York, and VISN 3 covers Downstate New York (Hudson Valley, New York City and Long Island).

+Below we have listed the VA medical centers and community based outpatient clinics by network area: